¿A quién le importa?

-"¿A quién le importa?"
-(English: literally, "To whom does it matter?"; idiomatically, "Who cares?") is a single released from the Spanish pop rock band Alaska y Dinarama's 1986 No es pecado album.
-Fangoria – composed of two of the song's three original artists, Alaska and Nacho Canut – recorded an updated, more electronic version of the song along with a new music video.
-The song was featured in the "Astracanada" disc of the album.
-Other cover versions include those by Pink Punk and Christina Rapado.
+"A quién le importa" is a song by Spanish band Alaska y Dinarama from their third studio album No es pecado (1986).
+The song was written and composed by Carlos Berlanga and Nacho Canut, and it was released as the album's lead single on March 20, 1986.

+The lyrics of the song refer to freedom and individual independence, regardless of others' prejudices.
+Although it does not explicitly mention them, the LGBTQ community adopted it as an anthem, making it an iconic song of the 1980s.
+According to several sources, "A quién le importa" is the most successful single of Alaska's entire career, topping Spain's main music chart, AFYVE.
+Additionally, in 2010, Rolling Stone ranked it number 52 on their list of the 200 Best pop rock songs in Spain.
+In 2025, Billboard named Alaska y Dinarama’s version of the song as the 63th Greatest LGBTQ+ Anthem of All Time.

 Composition and themes

 The song was originally written and produced by Carlos Berlanga and Nacho Canut.

 The song describes a person who is criticized for being different.
 The question and title lyric "Who cares?" is repeated throughout the song indicating that criticism does not affect her and she will stay the way she is.
-The chorus of the song asks (translated from the Spanish): "Who cares what I do? / Who cares what I say? / I am the way I am.
+The chorus of the song asks (translated from Spanish): "Who cares what I do? / Who cares what I say? / I am the way I am.
 I'll keep on being that. / I will never change."

 Alaska y Dinarama's version of the song was later used as a gay anthem by the Spanish language-speaking LGBT community.